kolesnikbeata/finalproject/README.md

 * to input the message directly,
 * to use the message from the file "texttoencrypt.txt"

-After Encrypting the message, program will ask if you want to:
-* save the key and initial indexes of symbols needed to decrypt the code.
+After Encrypting the message, program will ask if you want to save the key needed to decrypt the code.
 Remember - without key saved - it will be impossible to decode the message.

-If you want to decode your message - key.txt and encrypted message need to be saved.
+key.txt and encrypted_message.txt is used for decoding.
+Decoded message is saved in output.txt file after decoder mashine finishes the job.

 **STUCTURE OF FILES**